Chen44A/Chen44A/README.md

 ### Hi！👋
 I'm in my final year of Front-end development studies at Nackademin.🏫.
-I'm passionate about popular frameworks like React.js and Vue.js, and preparing to become a full-stack developer in the future. 🧐.
+I'm passionate about popular frameworks like React.js and Vue.js, and planing to become a full-stack developer in the future. 🧐.

 Start with a quiz program to get to know me!😄   https://chen44a.github.io/Quiz-Projektarbete/